WHAT'S THE HISTORY OR BACKGROUND FOR ALL THIS MATERIAL?

 The material is written from what we would call a Reformed, Covenantal perspective.
 Everything agrees with the summary of the Scriptures as set forth in the Westminster Confession.
 The author is Presbyterian by conviction, and a teaching elder in the PCA.

-WHAT ARE THE PRIMARY BOOKS YOU'VE CONSULTED TO WRITE THE COURSE?
+WHAT ARE THE PRIMARY BOOKS YOU'VE CONSULTED TO WRITE THESE LESSONS?

 I've used a lot of materials to compile the course, but there are five primary kinds of sources: The first are older authors who have written on the Covenants; this includes an intentional emphasis on the Puritans (such as John Ball, Thomas Boston, and Francis Roberts) as well as others (such as Herman Witsius).
 The second type of source are more modern writers on the Covenants, which would include especially O Palmer Robertson and Ligon Duncan.
 The third type of source are other writers that haven't necessarily written specifically on the Covenants as a whole—but deal more in-depth with particular topics related to the Covenants (such as Edward Fisher's The Marrow of Modern Divinity and John Colquhoun's Treatise on the Law and the Gospel).
 The fourth type of source are various Systematic Theologies, including especially Calvin (The Institutes), Geerhardus Vos (Reformed Dogmatics), Charles Hodge (Systematic Theology), and Herman Bavinck (Reformed Dogmatics).
 The fifth source I've drawn from are various commentaries; which for Romans would be primarily authors such as Calvin and Hodge (again), as well as Robert Haldane and John Murray.
 Hope that gives you a general idea of the kind of material used in the course.